acieshk/OneStepGPSLeoProject/README.md

 6. **User Preferences**:
    Use the settings icon to adjust distance units and dashboard layout preferences.

+7. **Concurrency**:
+  Handle situation where multiple clients are updating.
 ---
 ## Lessons Learnt
 Transitioning from Angular to Vue for this project has been a significant learning experience for me.
 As a former Angular developer, I encountered several challenges while adapting to Vue's ecosystem.
 One of the major hurdles was navigating the various UI tools available.
 I found that some libraries lacked sufficient documentation and functionality, which hindered my progress.
 For instance, I initially used Element Plus for form components but had to switch to Quasar to better meet my needs.
 Similarly, I started with Leaflet for mapping but ultimately transitioned to OpenLayers for its enhanced capabilities.